-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2022-23, Student Financial Aid survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2023-24, Student Financial Aid survey component.

-Figure 17.
-Graduation and transfer-out rates of all full-time, firsttime degree/certificate-seeking undergraduate students within 150% of normal time to program completion: 2016 cohort
+Graduation and transfer-out rates of all full-time, first-Figure 17. time degree/certificate-seeking undergraduate students within 150% of normal time to program completion: 2017 cohort

 NOTE: Retention rates are measured from the fall of first enrollment to the following fall.
-Academic reporting institutions report retention data for the Fall 2021 cohort of students who are still enrolled as of the institution's official fall reporting date or as of October 15, 2022.
-Program reporters determine the cohort with enrollment any time between August 1 - October 31, 2021 and retention based on August 1, 2022.
+Academic reporting institutions report retention data for the Fall 2022 cohort of students who are still enrolled as of the institution's official fall reporting date or as of October 15, 2023.
+Program reporters determine the cohort with enrollment any time between August 1 - October 31, 2022 and retention based on August 1, 2023.
 Four-year institutions report retention rates for students seeking a bachelor's degree.
 For more details, see the Methodological Notes.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2023, Fall Enrollment survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2024, Fall Enrollment survey component.

-NOTE: Graduation rate cohort includes all full-time, first-time degree/certificate-seeking undergraduate students.
+NOTE: Graduation rate cohort includes all full-time. first-time degree/certificate-seeking undergraduate students.
 Graduation and transfer-out rates are the Student Right-to-Know rates.
 Only institutions with mission to prepare students to transfer are required to report transfer out.
 For more details, see the Methodological Notes.
-N is the number of institutions in the comparison group.
+N is the number of institutions in the comparison group that have a value for each indicator.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2022-23, Graduation Rates survey component.
+SOURCE: U.S. Department of Education.
+National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2023-24, Graduation Rates survey component.